The hamster wheel is turning.

 It's time to get off the wheel.

-And this post is one of the best places to start.
+And this post is where to start.

 Start in the right frame of mind.